midonet/orizuru/README.md

 ```
 The file /etc/keystone/KEYSTONERC is available in every container (so when you log into openstack_controller you will be able to source it also).

+Note that for kilo you should source /etc/keystone/admin-openrc.sh (the KEYSTONERC will not exist there).

 Localhost Quickstart
 ====================
 This is useful if you do not want to install to other servers and install everything on your localhost right away.